Wiziard38/Mastermind/README.md

 ## Introduction
 This is a second year project to build a functional [mastermind](https://fr.wikipedia.org/wiki/Mastermind), and in particular to develop efficient versions of the codemaker and the codebreaker.
 At first we just coded functions that work, then in a second time we had to go further.
 For that, we implemented a version of codemaker that can cheat, in a subtle and invisible way.
 On the other hand, we implemented a version of the codebreaker which had for objective to be the most optimized possible, in the worst case.
+Be aware, code is in French.

 The general operation is quite simple: **codebreaker** chooses a solution, and in turn, **codebreaker** will send an attempt.
 In return, **codemaker** will send an evaluation of this trial according to the rules of the mastermind game.
 It will continue until **codebreaker** has found the solution.